 Between cobblestone streets and cute little guesthouses that have no elevators and only stairs, you’ll be grateful for having something that is easily carried on your back.

-Why do I recommend Tortuga so much?
-Here’s why: this bag is 45L and has three main compartments: one for a laptop and other flat objects like papers and books, one giant rectangular compartment perfect for packing cubes stuffed with clothing, and one smaller compartment with pockets for passports, pens, odds and ends, etc. that I stash all my extras in.
+It has three main compartments: one for a laptop and other flat objects like papers and books, one giant rectangular compartment perfect for packing cubes stuffed with clothing, and one smaller compartment with pockets for passports, pens, odds and ends, etc. that I stash all my extras in.

-Now, what many people ask: Does it pass budget airline requirements in Europe?
 For me, yes.
 I’ve literally taken my Tortuga backpack as my carry-on luggage on 50+ budget airline flights at this point and never once been asked to check it in.

 Toiletry Case

-I absolutely love love love my eBags Pack-it-Flat Toiletry Kit which works kind of like magic – you won’t be able to believe how little space it takes up, yet how much it can fit.
+I absolutely love love love my eBags Pack-it-Flat Toiletry Bag which works kind of like magic – you won’t be able to believe how little space it takes up, yet how much it can fit.

 It’s kind of like the Mary Poppins bag… just when you think nothing else can come out it, there’s more.
 It has a ton of separators that help keep my toiletries organized when I travel.